 With the average cost of college tuition on the rise, student education loans are reaching record highs.
-It is more important than ever to financially prepare for college.
+Our credit counseling advice is to financially prepare for college.
 Developing a realistic and manageable budget is a lifelong skill that does not just apply to your college years.
-In this series, we will discuss budgeting tips for before, during, and after college.
+In this series, American Consumer Credit Counseling will discuss budgeting tips for before, during, and after college.
 Let’s look at some information about pre-college budgeting:

 Pre-College Budgeting Tips – Costs to Keep in Mind